 Every family has a recipe handed down from generation to generation that includes some unusual ingredients, such as using Coca-Cola to glaze a ham or mayonnaise on a grilled cheese sandwich.
 But this particular secret ingredient might just take the, well, cake.
 For almost a hundred years, there's been a secret ingredient in spice cake that makes it creamy and tangy: tomato soup.

-According to Campbell's Soup Company, the tomato soup spice cake was created in the late 1920s or early 1930s, but it didn't show up in their official company records until October 1940.
+According to Campbell's Soup Company, the original recipe for the tomato soup spice cake was created in the late 1920s or early 1930s, but it didn't show up in their official company records until October 1940.
 The recipe started off as a Steamed Fruit & Nut Pudding that included cinnamon, nutmeg, and cloves along with the can of tomato soup.
 In 1942, the company changed the recipe to a Halloween Spice Cake by taking out the fruit and adding Halloween decorations to the frosting.

 The company continued to improve on the recipe, but in 1966 they hit on a winner.
 Experiment #38 was the best tomato soup cake recipe yet.
 Published in Campbell's cookbooks, it's still a popular recipe request today.
 The company has created other versions of the recipe as well, including a Bundt cake that adds the tomato soup to a gingerbread mix and a version with their low sodium tomato soup.